Dafabet

-Dafabet is an online betting and gambling site.
+Dafabet is an online betting and gambling site operated by AsianBGE.
 The company was founded in November 2004 and is headquartered in Makati, Philippines.

 History

-Dafabet was founded in November 2004, in Makati, Philippines under the subsidiary of the privately owned company AsianBGE licensed by Cagayan Economic Zone Authority (CEZA) and regulated by First Cagayan Leisure and Resorts (FCLRC).
-The company operated first in Asian countries then later advertised its UK presence by sponsoring football clubs such as Bournemouth, Norwich City, Aston Villa, Blackburn Rovers, Sunderland FC, Burnley FC, Everton FC and Celtic FC.
-The company owns a remote UK license under AsianBGE (Isle of Man) Limited, managed and regulated by The Gambling Commission in Great Britain.
+Dafabet was founded in November 2004 under AsianBGE, a privately owned company licensed by the Cagayan Economic Zone Authority (CEZA) and regulated by First Cagayan Leisure and Resorts (FCLRC).
+It first operated in Asia and later entered the European market.
+The company holds a remote British licence through AsianBGE (Isle of Man) Limited, regulated by the Gambling Commission, and is also licensed in Malta.

 Services

-Dafabet offers in-play gambling for sports events such as FIFA World Cup, Barclays Premier League, National Basketball Association, US Open, and Ultimate Fighting Championship.
-It has a partnership with ONEworks to process customer data.
-Dafabet provides live streaming and broadcasting of sporting events on the internet.
-Its gambling platform is provided by Playtech, a software provider for Dafabet's casino online games, poker, slots and arcade games.
+Dafabet offers in-play betting on sports including the FIFA World Cup, Premier League, National Basketball Association, US Open and Ultimate Fighting Championship.
+Its casino, poker and slots games run on software supplied by Playtech.